-The Surface Studio line has been a regular favorite on our list of the best all-in-one computers ever since our first Microsoft Surface Studio review in 2016, and we loved the follow up in our Microsoft Surface Studio 2 review in 2018.
-But two years is a long time to wait for a new model with current hardware and capabilities, and we suspect a new version of the Surface Studio is right around the corner.
+The Surface Studio line has been a regular favorite on our list of the best all-in-one computers ever since our first Microsoft Surface Studio review in 2016, and we loved the follow-up in our Microsoft Surface Studio 2 review in 2018.
+But four years is a long time to wait for a new model with current hardware and capabilities, and we hope a new version of the Surface Studio is right around the corner.

 The 28-inch Surface Studio is the biggest member of Microsoft's Surface family of tablets, 2-in-1s and laptops, boasting an impressive look that marries the all-in-one design with the most comfortable touchscreen for drawing we've ever seen.